This page was created to chronicle repairs made to an E.F. Johnson "Viking Valiant" AM Transmitter. Latest revisions are at the bottom of the page.

 November 3, 2007 (Saturday):

 Cleaned the exterior and removed some old masking tape, scotch tape, tuning notes (typewritten) and a CD (Civil Defense) decal.
 The decal was peeling off anyway.
 It said, "Monroe County" at the top, and had the CD logo in the center and said, "New York" at the bottom.
-It has another decal which read, "9332", "Property of County of Monroe".
-This certainly was part of the history and patina of the radio, but my feeling is that whoever applied those decals more than 50 years ago, did so with a legitimate purpose, but essentially defaced the original appearance of the radio.
+It had another decal which read, "9332", "Property of County of Monroe."
+This certainly was part of the history and patina of the radio, but my feeling was that whomever applied those decals 40 years earlier, did so with a legitimate purpose, but essentially defaced the original appearance of the radio.

 November 5, 2007 (Monday):